ava-labs/avalanche-docs/docs/apis/avalanchejs/README.md

 - avalanche: Our JavaScript module.
 - bn.js: A big number module use by AvalancheJS.
 - buffer: A Buffer library.
+- BinTools: A singleton built into AvalancheJS that is used for dealing with binary data.

 ## Run scripts